jiangjihua8/jiangjihua8-excellent-mutilmodel-paper/CoRa Convergence Balancer for Multitask Finetuning of Large Language Models.md

-非常好，我们现在就像研究生导师带你逐步深入理解论文《CoBa: Convergence Balancer for Multitask Finetuning of Large Language Models》，从原理、改进点到公式推导和 PyTorch 实现，一步步来，最终帮助你能够讲清楚并运用这篇工作。
+论文《CoBa: Convergence Balancer for Multitask Finetuning of Large Language Models》

 ---